 US plays down China sanctions over Taiwan arms

-WASHINGTON: A US official on Wednesday (Oct 28) played down China's threats to punish US companies for selling arms to Taiwan, saying that Beijing, not Washington, was jeopardising regional stability.
+WASHINGTON: A US official on Wednesday (Oct 28) played down China's threats to punish US companies for selling arms to Taiwan, saying that Beijing was jeopardising regional stability.

-"It is not the first time that Beijing has threatened sanctions upon US companies," said R Clarke Cooper, the top State Department official in charge of arms sales.
+"It is not the first time that Beijing has threatened sanctions upon US companies," said René Clarke Cooper, the top State Department official in charge of arms sales.

-"There have been threats and there have been provocations about that," he told a small group of reporters when asked about Chinese sanctions.
+"There have been threats and there have been provocations about that," he told reporters when asked about Chinese sanctions.

 The United States is obligated under domestic law to provide weapons for self-defence to Taiwan, a self-ruling democracy that is claimed by Beijing.